nodiscc/xsrv/README.md

-shell               open a SSH shell on the host logs                view system logs on the host backup-force        force a backup on the host help                show this message
+shell               open a SSH shell on the host logs                view system logs on the host backup-force        force a backup on the host web                 open the hosts main homepage in a web browser help                show this message
 ```